I. SUMMARY INFORMATION

 Description

-Renewal with an eye for history The social rental properties in the Gentiaan neighbourhood are part of a protected cityscape.
+The social rental properties in the Gentiaan neighbourhood are part of a protected cityscape.
 After 100 years, the houses (270 units) were in need of large-scale renovation.
 The houses have been insulated, modernised and connected to the heat network of the municipality of Amsterdam.
 As the first ever housing complex in Amsterdam, this neighbourhood will no longer use natural gas after renovation.
 The renovation secures the cultural heritage for the future.

 Where was your project implemented in the EU?